 Technically speaking, a “hit” is a file request to a web server.
 So when a visitor loads a web page, their IP address makes multiple hits to the server, requesting the text, photos, and graphics on the page.
 A page with a lot of elements on it will result in a lot of hits, but it’s not something the average website owner needs to track or monitor.

 A visit is a session on your website—a series of hits from someone’s IP address.
 One visit can have multiple page views and multiple hits.
 The visit (or session) ends when the visitor leaves your site or is inactive for 30 minutes.
+Check out more website buzzwords here.

-Finding out traffic sources
+Finding traffic sources – referrals

 Referrals tell you where your website visitors come from.
 These are the sources of your traffic.
 Maybe it’s Google, maybe it’s another website that has recommended you and provided a link to your website.